benmatela/PeopleApp/README.md

 ### People.Tests
 * Contains unit tests, integration tests, and mocks for testing the application’s various layers:
 * Application: Tests for CQRS commands and queries.
-* Domain: Tests for domain logic, entities, and value objects.
+* Domain: Tests for domain logic, domain events, entities, and value objects.
 * Infrastructure: Tests for repositories, persistence layer, and services.
 * People.Presentation: This layer contains the user interface components: